 Other causes of monocular double vision include corneal scarring and a dislocated lens.

 Binocular double vision suggests the eyes are not pointing at the same object.
 People normally see an object as a single image even though each eye receives its own separate image of that object.
 To perceive single images, the eyes must be aligned so that both point to the same object at the same time (called conjugate alignment).
 When the eyes are not properly aligned, people see two images, both of equal quality.
 Sometimes binocular double vision becomes apparent only when people move their eyes to an extreme in a certain direction (for example, to the far right or left, or up or down).

 There are many possible causes of binocular double vision.
 The most common are

-Most commonly, the eyes are misaligned because of a disorder affecting the cranial nerves supplying the muscles that move the eyes, called extraocular muscles.
+Most commonly, the eyes are misaligned because of a disorder affecting the cranial nerves supplying the muscles that move the eyes, called extraocular muscles (see Palsies of Cranial Nerves That Control Eye Movement).
 The paralysis may be isolated and the cause may be unknown.
 Known causes include disorders that typically interfere with the ability of the nerves to control muscles.
 For example, myasthenia gravis (see Myasthenia Gravis), botulism (see Botulism), and Guillain-Barré syndrome (see Guillain-Barré Syndrome) can affect muscles throughout the body, including the muscles that move the eyes.

 Anything that mechanically interferes with eye motion can keep the eyes from aligning properly and cause double vision.
 Examples include entrapment of an eye muscle in a fracture of the eye socket and deposition of abnormal tissue in the eye socket as can occur with the form of hyperthyroidism called Graves disease.